-36. How are the laws governing privacy and data protection enforced?
+37. How are data protection, privacy and cybersecurity laws enforced?

 The application of laws relating privacy and the protection of personal data are subject to administrative and criminal proceedings.

 When a violation is established, the data subject could file a complaint before the police or the prosecutor in order to institute the criminal proceedings.
 The data subject may also make a complaint to the CNDP, which would investigate and provide its report to the prosecution in order to launch criminal proceedings.